 Any good place of employment provides a number of opportunities to its employees.
 We are talking about more than the basics here.
 Most employers will offer basic coverage for injuries on the job, but that is largely due to government regulations.
 Some take the next step up, offering their employees vacation pay and then different benefits.
 Next we have access to company paid anger management programs, safety programs (such as WHMIS), and so on.
 And of course up at the top there are the companies whose employees seem to get everything.
+Many thanks to The Resurfacer barn painters.

 Many companies also contribute in a big way to people who are less fortunate within their own communities -- a dentist might provide donations of services to local children whose parents can't afford dental care, or offer special discounts to certain patient groups.
 And then there are others who use their skills to do charitable work around the world, like a dentist who has offered dental screenings to impoverished children at a rural orphanage in Botswana.